Updated September 2025

 Mirror weight

-To figure out what wall screws you’ll need, it’s a good idea to know how much your mirror weighs.
+To figure out what plug and screws you’ll need, it’s a good idea to know how much your mirror weighs.
 If it’s brand new, you should be able to find out this information on the packaging or the retailer’s website.
-You can also use a bathroom scale to determine your mirror’s weight.
+If you’re moving an older mirror, or have lost the packaging, you can use a bathroom scale to check your mirrors weight.

 Check hardware